hanabi/hanabi.github.io/variant-specific/Pink.md

   * Thus, Bob knows that this must be a *Positional Clue*, and he plays his slot 2 card as the pink 5.
 * *Positional Clues* are different from *Pink Choice Tempo Clues* in that they can touch brand new cards. (*Pink Choice Tempo Clues* only re-touch known pink cards.)
 For this reason, *Positional Clues* can typically only be done at the end of the game when the clue is not likely to be interpreted as anything else.

-### The Bubblegum Wraparound

-* When players violate *Pink Promise* on an unplayable pink card, it usually indicates a *Bubblegum Prompt* or a *Bubblegum Finesse* (with the rank corresponding to the slot number to play).
-* In 4-player and 5-player games, there are only 4 cards in the hand.
-If a player does a *Bubblegum Finesse* with a 5, then that would be nonsensical, since there is no slot 5.
-* Similarly, in a 6-player game, there are only 3 cards in the hand.
-If a player does a *Bubblegum Finesse* with a 4, then that would be nonsensical, since there is no slot 4.
-* In this situation, it should "wraparound" to slot 1, communicating that the first slot is playable.
-* This kind of thing is useful in some edge-case scenarios (e.g. helping satisfy *Good Touch Principle* in variants with a light pink suit).

-### The Bubblegum Slide

-* If a *Bubblegum Prompt* or a *Bubblegum Finesse* is telling a player to play a card in a slot that has negative pink, then that is nonsensical.
-* In this situation, if there is no other possible interpretation for the clue other than a *Bubblegum Prompt* or a *Bubblegum Finesse*, and it is unlikely for the cluer to be making a mistake, then the target slot should "slide" to the right.
-* If the slot immediately to the right is also impossible to be a pink card, then it should continue to slide right until it finds a pink card, wrapping around to the other side of the hand if necessary.

 <br />

 ## Edge Cases